Marcel-Baltzer/Marcel-Baltzer/README.md

-### Hi there, I'm Marcel 👋
+# Hi there, I'm Marcel 👋

-## I'm a .Net Developer in Berlin!
+## I'm a Tech Lead and AWS Developer in Berlin!

-- 🔭 I just launched my own [blog](https://www.marcelbaltzer.de/) 😱
+- 🔭 I just launched my own [blog](https://aws-sensei.cloud/) 😱
-- 🌱 I’m currently learning to be a Tech Lead
+- 🌱 I’m currently learning to more about AWS and have already the AWS Certified Developer – Associate certificate
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 Goals: Contribute more to Open Source projects and share knowledge with the world
+- 🥅 Goals: Fokus an AWS and build a small [public workspace](https://github.com/AWS-Sensei)
 - ⚡ I hate the word "pragmatic".
 It does not mean that you can reduce the quality.
 [Please read!!!][pragmatic]

 ### Spotify Playing 🎧